In Deep (Argent album)

-In Deep is the fourth studio album by Argent, originally released by Epic Records in October 1973.
+In Deep is the fourth studio album by English rock band Argent, released by Epic Records in October 1973.
 It features the original full-length recording of "God Gave Rock and Roll to You", which reached No. 18 in the UK charts (U.S. No. 114) when released in edited form as a single later the same year.
 It was remade by Kiss as "God Gave Rock 'n' Roll to You II" for the film Bill & Ted's Bogus Journey in 1991.

-The album reached #69 in Canada.
+The album reached No. 69 in Canada.